It’s going to be difficult.

 Delete any such low-quality content publishing blogs from your list.

-If your blog made it through all the above questions with a ‘yes’, then the blog is a good-fit.
+If your blog made it through all the above questions with a ‘yes’, then the blog is a good-fit for your goals as a guest blogger.

 Step 3.
-Section your good-fit blogs based on your goals.
+Section your good-fit blogs based on your aims.

 Now, you have a list of superb blogs in your niche.
 These blogs can get you all those huge guest blogging benefits we talked about.